Hiring a Marketing Agency Vs. In House Marketing Team

 Why Hire an In-House Marketing Team?

-If you find a knowledgable, experienced person, they can manage everything you need to grow your reach online and to attract new customers at a slower pace.
-Here are the pros and cons of hiring an in-house marketing person:
+If you find a knowledgable, experienced marketer, they can manage everything you need to grow lead generation and to attract new customers at a slower pace.
+Here are the pros and cons of hiring an in-house marketing department:

 Focused Only on Your Brand

 Unlike an agency which deals with multiple companies, your in-house marketing person is only focused on you.
-They spend all their time looking at what is working for you and making tweaks to the marketing process.
+Each marketing effort is custom to your needs.
+A dedicated marketing department spends all their time looking at what is working for you and making tweaks to the marketing goal and marketing process.
 Because of this single focus, your in-house marketing person is likely to come up with more ideas that are unique to your business.
+It’s like having a marketing consultant who only focuses on your marketing program.

 Available 40 Hours a Week